project-sunbird/sunbird-ml-workbench/README.md

 ### Installation
 #### Installation using Docker Container
+* If using docker no need of having a virtualenv installed
+*
 * Clone this repo and Run `docker build --no-cache -t dockerHubName/imageName:Version .` <br/>Change the dockerHubName, imageName, Version as per your requirement
 * The above command will install ML-WORKBENCH with all the dependent binaries,